 Tasty and moist, this Old Fashioned Walnut Cake will bring you back to your childhood with the first bite!
-This cake is one of my most memorable desserts ever and that’s why I decided to present it in the blog.
+It is one of my most memorable desserts ever and that’s why I decided to present it in the blog.

 Today is the birthday of my late grandma whom I loved very much and with whom I spent a big part of my early years.
 Same as all wonderful grandmothers around the world, mine as well was an extraordinary woman – with both her good and bad sides.
 She was an expert in many areas, including but not limited to: baking different types of bread, making filo pastry, knitting pullovers and killing chicken.
 She made the nice embroidery on the yellow cloth on the pictures here.
 She also made the beautiful crochet work on the photos here and here.
 Unfortunately I never acquired most of her skills.
 The only thing that I surely learned from my grandma was to make a bundt cake with lemonade.
 That’s a bit bizarre as my grandma was an experienced cook but not a huge expert in desserts.
 Unlike me, she always followed strictly the recipes of all cakes she made.

 To be honest, I thought a lot about this post before starting it.
 Naturally, the topic of my grandma is very sentimental for me.
 Eventually I decided that her birthday must be a reason for joy and not for sadness.
 That’s why I will skip here any tearful moments and I will focus on the main star of the day: My Grandma’s Old Fashioned Walnut Cake.